NNPDF/pineappl/docs/installation.md

 variables are set correctly and will complain if this is not the case.
 Read and follow the instructions of the script.

-### From source
+### Building the CAPI from source

-If you want to build the CAPI from source instead, you first need to
+If you want to build the CAPI from its sources instead, you first need to

 0. Install Rust, see the [instructions](#rust) below.
 1. Then install `cargo-c`, which is required for the next step: